microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Unfortunately, not all samples exhibit a pronounced difference in gray values between bone tissue and μAngiofil when scanned using standard scanning parameters.
 This issue is particularly common in murine samples, even though the bone mineral density of mouse bones is generally higher than that of other experimental species [@doi:10.1016/j.bone.2011.10.004; @doi:10.1292/jvms.66.599].
-In tompgraphic datasets of murine samples, the gray values of bone tissue and μAngiofil are similar making it impossible to distinguish them based on histogram levels alone (e.g., Fig. @fig:4).
+In tomographic datasets of murine samples, the gray values of bone tissue and μAngiofil are similar making it impossible to distinguish them based on histogram levels alone (e.g., Fig. @fig:4).
-While decalcification can improve contrast (see Fig. @fig:2), we propose an efficient alternative, more efficient solution: dual-energy scanning.
-Previous studies have demonstrated that microscopic dual-energy CT imaging (microDECT) using commercial lab-based microCT systems can achieve spectral separation of two or more materials with micrometer resolution [@doi:10.1111/jmi.12543; @doi:10.1111/jmi.13369].
+While decalcification can improve contrast (see Fig. @fig:2), we propose a more efficient alternative: dual-energy scanning Previous studies have demonstrated that microscopic dual-energy CT imaging (microDECT) using commercial lab-based microCT systems can achieve spectral separation of two or more materials with micrometer resolution [@doi:10.1111/jmi.12543; @doi:10.1111/jmi.13369].
 Notably, the contrasting properties of hydroxyapatite (the primary mineral in bone and teeth) and iodine (the high-Z component in μAngiofil) make them ideal for spectral X-ray imaging [@doi:10.1111/jmi.12543; @doi:10.1007/s13244-010-0057-0; @doi:10.1118/1.594374].

 We evaluated multiple energies (accelerating voltages from 40 to 110 kV) to choose the optimal combination for imaging of the murine mandible perfused with μAngiofil using a SkyScan 2214 (Fig. @fig:7).
 The optimal dual-energy settings for the X-ray source were 50 kV/120 μA and 90 kV/100 μA, respectively (acceleration voltage/source current).
-Projection images were recorded over a sample rotation of 360°, acquiring one projection every 0.1°, with 7 projections averaged for noise reduction.
-We acquired 3601 projection images, recorded over a sample rotation of 360°, (4032 x 2688 px, 7 averaged to one, each exposed for 4550 ms).
+We acquired 3601 projection images, recorded over a sample rotation of 360° (4032 x 2688 px, 7 averaged to one, each exposed for 4550 ms).
 This resulted in datasets with an isotropic voxel size of 1.4 μm.

 In comparison to 50 kV, at 90 kV the gray value of the bone tissue was decreased and the gray value of μAngiofil increased (Fig. @fig:7 C’).